 Regression-based and correlational analyses consistently show that individuals with a dominant negative Internal Dominant Focus exhibit lower subjective well-being and higher anxiety, even when external variables are controlled.Once a neutral allostatic state is achieved, positive thinking must be added deliberately.
 Remaining neutral alone leads to emotional flatness and reduced dopaminergic motivation.
 From a PNI perspective, positive thinking activates reward and meaning circuits, stabilizes serotonin–dopamine balance, and gradually shifts IDF and allostasis toward sustained regulation rather than threat.

-Regression models with focus on impact of posiitivity and mindfulmess on well-being show that positivity affects well-being by 73% and Mindfulness affects well-being bu 20.6 % whereas income predicts well-being by 1.1 percent .
+Regression models with focus on impact of posiitivity and mindfulness on well-being show that positivity affects well-being by 73% and Mindfulness affects well-being bu 20.6 % whereas income predicts well-being by 1.1 percent .
 The frameworks demonstrate that positivity and mindfulness together predict well-being more strongly than income or situational change.
 These data based findings confirm that attentional dominance and allostatic regulation, rather than circumstance, are primary determinants of happiness, neurophysiologically.

 Lifestyle factors critically influence this process.
 Heavy or inflammatory foods, alcohol, and stimulants increase neuroinflammation and disrupt gut–brain signaling, sustaining anxiety despite cognitive effort.
-Alcohol produces a brief dopamine elevation followed by cortisol rebound, reinforcing negative IDF and dysregulated allostasis.
+Alcohol produces a brief dopamine elevation followed by cortisol rebound, reinforcing negative IDF and an overloaded allostasis.
 Hydration, micronutrients, and light nutrition support neural and immune stability instead of depletion.

 As Internal Dominant Focus and allostatic balance stabilize toward positivity, behavioral patterns change naturally.
 Individuals withdraw from conflict-driven environments because repeated stress reactivates threat circuits and destabilizes allostasis.
 This shift reflects nervous-system self-regulation rather than avoidance.